You can now try the iPhone 11 Deep Fusion camera with the iOS 13.2 public beta

 The release of Deep Fusion comes just a couple weeks before Google will formally announce the Pixel 4, its latest flagship phone in a line renowned for camera prowess.

-I should note that Deep Fusion will only be available on the iPhone 11, 11 Pro, 11 Pro Max, because it needs the A13 Bionic processor to work.
+I should note that Deep Fusion will only be available on the iPhone 11, 11 Pro and 11 Pro Max because it needs the A13 Bionic processor to work.
 I'm excited to try it out and share the results once the developer's version is out.

 Apple iPhone 11